cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-nodejs-app-with-cloudentity-oauth-server.md

 ```

 ### Running the client application
-Make sure that you ahve configured your OAuth applications in Cloudentity Authorization Platform.
+Make sure that you have configured your OAuth applications in Cloudentity Authorization Platform.
 Directions on configuring your client applications can be found [here](https://github.com/cloudentity/ce-samples-mtls-demo/blob/nodejs-mtls/docs/cloudentity-oauth-mtls-client-authentication.md).

 Go to the root of the project `sample-nodejs-mtls-oauth-client`.
 From the root of the repo enter the following in terminal.
 ```bash